Have you heard that skin cancer is on the rise?

 Your best bet to minimize sun damage to your skin is to seek out shade when the sun’s rays are the strongest between the hours of 10 a.m. to 2 p.m.

-Remember as the sun moves so will the shade so you might have to adjust positions every now and then throughout the day (source).
+- Remember, as the sun moves, so will the shade so you might have to adjust positions now and then throughout the day (11).

 If you’re looking for different products that can provide shade on a sunny day, you’re in luck.
 There are lots of products like that to choose from.